-C. Comprehensive Examination Schedule: The Program Coordinator will notify all graduate students of the specific dates for comps at least three months before the examination dates.
-However, the comps are generally given in early November (fall), Late March or early April (spring), and Late June or early July (summer).
-Comps will be administered over two days (M and W, or T and Th) in the following order\:
+B. Comprehensive Examination Schedule: The Program Coordinator will notify all graduate students of the specific dates for comps at least three months before the examination dates.
+However, the comps are generally given in late October or early November (fall), Late March or early April (spring), and Late June or early July (summer).
+Comps will be administered over two days (M and W, or T and Th) in the following order: